vibhoothi/platform_packages_app_vertexOTA/README.md

 #### Add to build properties

-At the bottom of your build.prop, add the following values editing them to suit your needs, for example (geehrc):
+At the bottom of your device.mk, add the following values editing them to suit your needs, for example (geehrc):

 ``` MAKEFILE
 PRODUCT_PROPERTY_OVERRIDES += \